ECC-BFMC/Documentation/source/data/embeddedplatform.rst

 that the programmer mounted partition identification letter is the same one mentioned in script.
 If they don't match, you can update in the script with the right new one (like D:, F:, C:).

-After copying, the Nucleo will rebote and the code will be on the board.
+After copying, the Nucleo will reboot and the code will be on the board.

 New component
 -------------